Ilminism

-Ilminism, frequently translated as the One-People Principle, One-People Doctrine,' or Unidemism, was the political ideology of South Korea under its first President, Syngman Rhee.
+Ilminism, frequently translated as the One-People Principle, One-People Doctrine,' or Unidemism, was the national-conservative political ideology of South Korea under its first President, Syngman Rhee.
 The Ilminist principle has been likened by contemporary scholars to the Nazi ideal of the Herrenvolk (master race) and was part of an effort to consolidate a united and obedient citizenry around Rhee's strong central leadership through appeals to ultranationalism and ethnic supremacy.
+Also, this ideology was also marked by prominent state-nationalist elements influenced by the Empire of Japan’s Kokkashugi.
 In general, "Ilminists" often refers to pro-Syngman Rhee (groups).

 History

 The concept had deep roots in disputes between different members of the Korean independence movement during Japanese rule.
 The debate was between so-called culturalists, who argued that Korean backwardness required a strong and patriotic elite to guide the people into cultural civilization and enlightenment, that is, the Koreans needed to become a proper nation, versus the populists, who maintained that the Koreans were already a sovereign nation and people from whom all legitimacy ultimately derived.
 Ilminism had been identified as being influenced by the culturalist stream of Korean thinking.

 The concept was developed primarily by German-educated Minister of Education Ahn Ho-sang, who studied philosophy at the University of Jena in Germany during the late 1920s.
-It was connected with the National Defense Student Corps (NDSC), established on 22 April 1949.
+It was connected with the Korean National Defense Student Corps (KNDSC), established on 22 April 1949.
 The nationalist doctrine was influenced by the statist youth groups Ahn had witnessed both as a student in Germany back in the 1920s as well as during the Asia-Pacific War.
 The doctrine was received unfavorably by various quarters when it first surfaced, but the onset of the Korean War in 1950 substantially increased its rapport with authorities.

 After 1952, Ilminism was no longer mentioned, and Syngman Rhee's purges of Ilminist affiliates led to the demise of Ilminism.